 FOS’s plan was to take everyone to Hill 62, a memorial a few miles outside Ieper.
 Plan ‘A’ and largely based on how long it took to ‘gymkhana’ the scooters into the hostel on Friday was to go by bus.
 They soon discovered Belgian buses cannot hold 56 people, so half a dozen got bus tickets while the rest enacted plan ‘B’ got out the planks, bits of wood, riding gear and brought the scoots back through the building and onto the streets.
 The sight of almost 50 scooters riding through the Menin gate Memorial brought a tear to the eye.
-Fostorian and Leicester Scooter Alliance member Phil Caddy took over satnav duty and once they had actual co-ordinates and knew there were no motorways en route, they set off for Hill 62.
-Funnily enough, some people still needed fuel so they stopped just outside the town at the first garage they saw.
+Fostorian and Leicester Scooter Alliance member Phil Caddy took over satnav duty and once we had actual co-ordinates and knew there were no motorways en route, we set off for Hill 62.
+Funnily enough, some people still needed fuel, so we stopped just outside the town at the first garage we saw.
 As is the way with scooterists, and before everyone was ready, someone struck up their engine and moments later everyone was off, oblivious to the fact there were people still fuelling up.
-(You can’t make this stuff up).

 At Hill 62 there was a distinct change.
 The laughing and joking slowly subsided.
-FOS had included the cost of this in the trip, and as the group looked around this monument and museum to the fallen, everyone was hit, and probably in very different ways, with the realisation of what their forebears had suffered so they could stay British.
-It was a sobering moment for all, as they wandered about looking at the collection of memorabilia, the old photos, and then the re-creation of the trenches soldiers had lived in and fought from.
-Everywhere they looked all they saw was inhumanity and death.
+FOS had included the cost of this in the trip, and as the group looked around this monument and museum to the fallen, everyone was hit, and probably in quite different ways, with the realisation of what their forebears had suffered so they could stay British.
+It was a sobering moment for all, as we wandered about looking at the collection of memorabilia, the old photos, and then the re-creation of the trench’s soldiers had lived in and fought from.
+Everywhere we looked we saw inhumanity and death.
 Gone was the noise you usually associate with any group of scooterists, replaced by the eerie quiet of the corner of a foreign field.
 Among the trees and trenches, were the remains of tree stumps, blown to bits almost 100 years ago.
 It was humbling.
-Some of the group took a moment to think long and hard and feel for one Fostorian, whose father had actually been a German soldier in World War Two.
+Some of the group took a moment to think long and hard and feel for one Fostorian, whose father had been a German soldier in World War Two.
 He probably found this hardest of all to deal with.
-It was sobering.
-It was unpleasant even.
-It also made them realise two things.
+It was sobering; unpleasant even.
+It also made us realise two things.
 How lucky am I?
-And that whatever I may be, I am not worthy to walk in these peoples footsteps, whichever ‘side’ I may have fought on.
+And that whatever I may be, I am not worthy to walk in these people’s footsteps, whichever ‘side’ I may have fought on.

-After visiting the museum and the trenches, FOS rode to the top of Hill 62, assembled the scooters and took some photos.
-One after another, people were coming to look, to talk, and all of them were amazed at the journey the guys had taken to pay homage to the fallen soldiers.
+One after another, people were coming to look, to talk, and everyone was amazed at the journey the guys had taken to pay homage to the fallen soldiers.
 Then of course, someone brought the thing back to earth, put a tin hat on Keith, the unfortunate who had been attacked the night before and who now looked like he’d gone ten rounds with Mike Tyson, and tried charging one Euro a photo.
-It’s never long before a scooterist brings you back to earth with a bump is it?
+It’s never long before a scooterist brings you back to earth with a bump, is it?

 Saturday evening approached and it was time to do what they had all come to Ieper for, lay a wreath for those who had fallen.
 If you have never been to Ieper and seen the nightly ceremony at The Menin Gate, then you are advised to take some time out of your hectic life and go see it.
 It is one of the most moving things you will ever witness.
 Every night of the year, since the end of WW1 (apart from the duration of WW2) the Belgians have held this ceremony to blow the ‘Last Post’ and honour the fallen of that great war and lay wreaths.
 On Saturday June 8th 2013, at 8pm, 56 British Scooterists were also part of that.
 The group were given kind permission to lay two wreaths.
 Gibbo (Alan Gibson), Gaz (Gary Crossley) and Robbo (Andy Robinson) laid one wreath, while Paul Craven, Tiffy Whitehead, Phil Gibson, John Horwell, Matthew Goodman and Eddie Gibbs of the Under 5’s laid the other.
 Everyone else from the FOS was there to bear witness.

-Col only realised the monumental size of the task they had taken on when, on joining the E403 for the last 3 miles, he dropped down the slip road and under a bridge.
-When he looked back all he could see were scooters, and he had ridden over a kilometre and a half from that last junction!
+I only realised the monumental size of the task we had taken on when, on joining the E403 for the last 3 miles, I dropped down the slip road and under a bridge.
+When I looked back all I could see were scooters, and I had ridden over a kilometre and a half from that last junction!
 That was the FOS at work.
 That is why they do this.
-Col figured that in the end, he had the easy job.
-He just had to follow a Bimbo giving instructions, look at an open road check out a few signs.
-How hard must it have been to drop back over a kilometre at each roundabout and then be right at his back by the time they hit the next one?
+I figured that in the end, I actually had the easy job.
+I just had to follow a computerised Bimbo giving instructions, look at an open road check out a few signs.
+How hard must it have been to drop back over a kilometre at each roundabout and then be right at my back by the time they hit the next one?
 Those roundabouts were no more than 2 to 3 miles apart in most cases and scooters filled over a third of that distance in one un-broken line.
 Few people in that line had any idea of the work that was going on to keep it together.
-That one time he looked in his mirror and saw all that, he felt proud to be leading these guys home… FOS meant… Followed our satnav.
+That one time I looked in my mirror and saw all that, I felt proud to be leading these guys home.

-Half a mile from the docks, so busy was he looking at the satnav screen, instead of looking at the big “The ferry is this way signs”, he peeled off right on the wrong road.
-My how everyone laughed as 55 scooterists behind him slammed on their brakes and figured it out instead of just following.
+Half a mile from the docks, so busy was I looking at the satnav screen, instead of looking at the big “The ferry is this way signs”, I peeled off right on the wrong road.
+My how everyone laughed as 55 scooterists behind me slammed on their brakes and figured it out instead of just following.
 They were awake after all then.
-Back at the docks the ‘main organiser’ asked him what happened?
-Col simply said, “It was all going far too well… I had to do something….”
-Little did he know..
+Back at the docks the ‘main organiser’ asked me what happened?
+I simply said, “It was all going far too well… I had to do something….”
+Little did he know.

 Next Roger arrived.
 The group did think Roger was going to pass out in front of them when, in those few seconds between them telling him, and him realising they were not, for once, taking the piss, the realisation dawned that he may have to find 56 scooterists hotel rooms for the night!
 The ‘main organiser’ was at this point, still in the pub a mile away!